LEARNING COMMUNITY ONE KEEPS THE TRADITION BUT BREAKS IT, TOO.

-Like traditional undergraduate programs, students in Freshman Academy study in a regular semester.
+Like traditional undergraduate programs, students in Learning Community One study in a regular semester.
 The semester schedule matches the standard university calendar, with the same start and end dates, the same holidays and reading breaks.
 Courses are taught by the top quality professors that earned TWU top grades in The Globe and Mail and Macleans rankings.
 Because TWU is a liberal arts university, we have what is called a "core:" courses from a wide range of subjects that help you establish a basic educational foundation.
-First year students generally focus on taking this "core," and this is the same for the Freshman Academy program.
+First year students generally focus on taking this "core," and this is the same for the Learning Community One program.
 Outside of academics, students enjoy all the vitality of university life: sports and recreation, leadership opportunities, clubs and study groups, dormitories and student life, library and writing centre support, student lounges and collegiums.

 So what makes it different?
 First, because improving academic grades and skills is the number one goal, students in the program have a carefully balanced workload each semester.
-Also, instead of going to classes with different people all the time, students in Freshman Academy have a cohort, a group of the same classmates studying all together.
-Another unique feature is a learning coach, who is available to help students with course-specific questions and assignments.
-Finally, students also have one faculty contact person to provide course advising and to answer questions on anything about university processes and administration.
-In other words, Freshman Academy encourages the growth of community, companionship, and confidence.
+Also, instead of going to classes with different people all the time, students in Learning Community One have a cohort, a group of the same classmates studying all together.
+Another unique feature is a Success Coach, who is available to help students with course-specific questions and assignments.
+Finally, students also have one person (LC1 Coordinator) to provide academic advising and to answer questions on anything about university processes and administration.
+In other words, Learning Community One encourages the growth of community, companionship, and confidence.

 ARE YOU A MATCH?

-If you have been out of school for a while and are nervous about coming back, Freshman Academy is a good choice.
+If you have been out of school for a while and are nervous about coming back, Learning Community One is a good choice.
 The supportive environment and extra academic help will help you gain confidence for completing your degree.

-If you didn't perform at your best in high school or if academic work is more challenging for you, Freshman Academy will help you develop skills to pursue further post-secondary education.
+If you didn't perform at your best in high school or if academic work is more challenging for you, LC1 will help you develop skills to pursue further post-secondary education.

 IT'S ALL ABOUT EXPLORING.